bradfordjohnson/golfr/README.md

   - **Player Bias Simulation:** Left/right shot tendencies simulate player quirks and consistent directional offsets.
   - **Environmental Wind Effects:** Horizontal and vertical offsets model wind influence on shots.
   - **Dynamic Scoring System:** Shots are scored based on landing inside circular targets or a rectangular trench, with higher points for farther zones.
-  - **Skill Factor:** Adjusts shot consistency by scaling the shot spread, simulating more or less skilled players.
   - **Extensible Design:** Easily add or customize clubs, targets, and environmental effects for more complex simulations.

 - **Outputs:**
-  - A plot (`plots/topgolf-sim.png`) visualizing targets, shot distribution, and round stats
+  - A plot (`topgolf-sim.png`) visualizing targets, shot distribution, and round stats
   - Console output with detailed round metrics (hits, misses, points, bias, wind)

 ## See the Latest Game